What Does a Personal Injury Lawyer Do?

 Litigation is complex and requires close adherence to proper procedures and rules of evidence.
 This is not a task best handled by a novice.

-Some surprising ways you didn't know a lawyer could help you
+Some surprising ways you didn't know a personal injury lawyer could help you

 Lawyers do have skills, you know.
 There are some great ways they can help: